CodeYourFuture/syllabus/docs/js-core-3/week-1/mentors.md

 ##### Question 1

-Possible answers: - To prevent bugs being released into production and having negative consequences on users - such as with Therac-25. - Because finding bugs is harder the more complex the code gets.
+- To prevent bugs being released into production and having negative consequences on users - such as with Therac-25.
+- Because finding bugs is harder the more complex the code gets.
 It is better to test little and often.

 ##### Question 2